thefrontside/frontside.com/src/blog/2022-03-03-backstage-tutorial-plugin-tests-interactors.md

 });
 ```

-`cy.expect` is one of the two Interactors bindings with Cypress used for assertions (I'll explain the other in the next section).
-In the test above, you're telling Cypress to check if a MUI Heading with the text "Classic Calculator" exists and if a MUI Tab with the label "ClASSIC CALCULATOR" is active.
+`cy.expect` is one of Interactors bindings for Cypress and it's used for assertions (the ther binding is explained [next section](#act-with-interactors)).
+In the test above, you're telling Cypress to check if a MUI Heading with the text "Classic Calculator" exists and if a MUI Tab with the label "CLASSIC CALCULATOR" is active.

 ![Screenshot of tests passing](/img/2022-backstage-interactors/assertion-test-passing.png)

 ## Act with Interactors

-Interactors enforce an AAA (Arrange-Act-Assert) pattern to provide more helpful errors.
-So far, you've seen the function used for assertions.
-Now let's take a look at actions.
+Interactors enforce an AAA (Arrange-Act-Assert) pattern to provide helpful errors.
+So far, you've seen the function used for assertions (`cy.expect`).
+Now let's take a look at actions, well, _in action_ with `cy.do`.

 The second test you'll write will confirm that the inner navigation of the plugin works correctly.
 To do that, you'll have Cypress click on a tab that takes the user to another page and verify if the UI reflects that state: